 It might take weeks, sometimes months into a legislative session, but at some point Soliday will command his colleagues’ attention.
 On the final day of the 2017 session and after being chastised from the speaker’s rostrum for squabbling with an antagonist from the other side of the aisle, Soliday donned a construction worker’s hardhat and made a final, successful pitch for his roads bill, centerpiece of Republican leaders’ legislative agenda, funded in part by a dime-per-gallon tax on gasoline.
 On the chaotic final day of 2018, when the House and the Senate were forced into adjournment without passing some of leadership’s most prized priorities, Soliday was among the few singled out for blame — for refusing to compromise and prolonging deliberation on one of his bills — and later lost his chairmanship of the powerful Roads and Transportation Committee.

 In 2019, installed in a new committee chairmanship, House Utilities, he promptly found himself at the center of new controversy after introducing a late-session amendment to a Senate bill.
 Soliday’s move was criticized as a breach of protocol because the amendment was adopted without public testimony and as an attempt to prop up Indiana’s dying coal industry.
 Opposed by the utilities involved as well as environmentalists, it was amended out of the bill on the House floor.
 In 2020, Soliday was successful in gaining passage and enactment of a bill similarly seen as trying to slow down the phaseout of Indiana’s remaining coal-fired utilities; he argued that it was not intended to save coal in Indiana, only to ensure that there are sufficient alternative energy sources to take over where it leaves off.
-With one of the legislature’s more competitive districts, he had a relatively close win in 2012, but his margins have been near 2,000 votes or more since.– Kevin Morgan
+With one of the legislature’s more competitive districts, he had a relatively close win in 2012, but his margins have been near 2,000 votes or more since; in 2022 -- the first election since the decennial redistricting, Soliday found himself unopposed in either party. – Kevin Morgan